Porges/ways-to-play/src/games/cetro/index.md

 {% imageEnd %}

 <p class="lead">
-Cetro is a <a href="/articles/traversal-games/">traversal game</a> for two players that was published at the start of the 20th century in Germany by J. W. Spear & Son.
+Cetro is a {%a traversal-games,traversal game%} for two players that was published at the start of the 20th century in Germany by J. W. Spear & Son.
 </p>